aarong/feedme-spec/README.md

 Success parameters:

-- `Success` (boolean) is set to true, indicating success.
+- `Success` (boolean) is set to true, indicating that one or more of the versions specified in the client `Handshake` message is supported by the server.

 - `Version` (string) is the Feedme specification version that will govern the conversation.
-It must have been selected from the list of supported versions indicated in the client `Handshake` message.
+It must have been selected from the versions specified in the client `Handshake` message.

 Messages must satisfy the following JSON Schema: